 Find help paying your dental bills.

 You can find help with paying for dental bills by taking advantage of programs offered by the federal government, your state, insurance companies, as well as other independent organization and charities.
-Unfortunately the number of resources and programs that provide assistance with dental bills is not as extensive as those for other more general health care needs.
+Unfortunately the number of resources and programs that provide financial assistance with dental costs is not as extensive as those for other more general health care needs.
 However patients still do have options available to them.

 Insurance plans for dental care